SashaDz4/SignLanguage/README.md

 ![Ukrainian Sign Alphabet Recognition Demo](demo.gif)

+**Note:** This demo GIF was captured on a laptop with Intel Core i7 and 16GB RAM.
+Due to these specifications, the streaming capability of the application could achieve around 5 FPS.

 ## Note

 Make sure to customize the paths and configurations according to your setup before running the code.